-The 50km Race Walk is the toughest event on the timetable and yet it is arguably the least appreciated.
-How do the walkers feel about the position they occupy?
+The 50km race walk is the toughest event on the timetable and yet it is arguably the least appreciated.
+How do the race walkers feel about the position they occupy?
 “Every event has something special, we are doing what we can to promote it,” said Bakulin.

 So how does it feel to win your first major medal at the age of 24?
 “I’m still not aware of what has happened,” said a shocked Bakulin, still looking drawn from his efforts.
 “But the first major medal is very special.
 I am just happy right now.”